plomgrading/plom/doc/source/preparing_an_assessment.rst

 Its up to you.
 Plom will need a PDF file of your assessment (PDF files if you are using multiple versions).
-Plom came out of the mathematics community where LaTeX is commonly used, and we provide a template.
+Plom came out of the mathematics community where LaTeX is commonly used, and we provide a template below.
 But you can use any software you like.

 What should each "question" be?